-It is anticipated that approximately \$250 million will be available for DOE SC new, renewal, and supplemental grant and cooperative agreement awards under this and other, more targeted FOAs in FY 2018, subject to the availability of FY 2018 appropriated funds.
+It is anticipated that approximately \$250 million will be available for DOE Office of Science new, renewal, and supplemental grant and cooperative agreement awards under this and other, more targeted FOAs in FY 2019, subject to the availability of FY 2019 appropriated funds.
 The amount of funding allocated under this specific FOA will be decided based on a number of factors, including peer review, the number and contents of applications received, and the availability of appropriated funds.